Australian Shepherd Border Collie Mix | Meet The Border Aussie

 Both parents tend to have soft, medium length hair which will develop a thick downy undercoat in colder climates.
 Border Aussies tend to be relatively moderate to heavy shedders and a weekly brush through outside is recommended.

-Border Aussie Health and Life Expectancy:
+Border Aussie Health & Life Expectancy:

 Both parent breeds have pretty solid health overall.
 However, eye problems such as retinal atrophy, Collie Eye Anomaly, and lens luxation can be a problem in both breeds.